 Identify health training needs of staff in schools and agree training plan with each school

 Work with the Safeguarding team to keep pupils with health conditions safe, manage risk and reduce harm

 Identify key health issues in schools

-The School Nurse will complete the following checks, during which they will also review appropriate interventions for any physical, emotional or developmental problems that may have been missed or not addressed.
+The School Nursing team will complete the following checks, during which they will also review appropriate interventions for any physical, emotional or developmental problems that may have been missed or not addressed.
 Parental consent will always be obtained in advance.

 Height and Weight Measurements

-In Reception and Year 6, your child’s height and weight will be measured by the School Nurse in line with the National Child Measurement Programme to assess whether they are the most suitable weight for their height.
+In Reception and Year 6, your child’s height and weight will be measured in line with the National Child Measurement Programme to assess whether they are the most suitable weight for their height.